maxlevesque/autoCorrelation/README.md

 where particle i has velocity v (or force, or any vector you want) at time t.
 The ensemble average goes for all equivalent sites and origin of times.
 The dot indicates dot (scalar) product.

-## Author
+## Main author

 Written by Maximilien Levesque, while in postdoc in the group of Mathieu Salanne at
 UPMC Univ Paris 06, CNRS, ESPCI, UMR 7195, PECSA, F-75005 Paris, France

+Written for a better workflow in the MEM group.

 ## Thanks

 * Marie Jardat, UPMC, PECSA, Paris, France, for discussions, extensive testing and bug reports of the beta (unshared) versions.
+Sept.
+2013.
 * Xudong Zhao, UPMC, PECSA, Paris, France, for providing test cases and for discussions.
+Sept.
+2013
+* Vincent Dahirel, UPMC, PECSA, Paris, France, for rewritting part of the main algorithm in a more fast and readable way, Oct.
+2013.

 ## How to make it work